英文片名: lost world: jurassic park

 screaming face

-dissolves slowly over the
+dissolves slowly over theyawning face

-executives sit around a conference table in the boardroom of a
+of a bored corporate executive, twenty otherexecutives sit around a conference table in the boardroom of a

 monied corporation. all are in expensive suits, most are over